ncreep/language_perils/_posts/2015-01-08-hello-frink.markdown

 // 3.3366271316165081822 fridge
 ```

-Making our 430 dollars would require us to carry 3 fridges full of bread, 90 years back from the past.
+Making our 430 dollars would require us to carry 3 fridges full of bread, from 90 years back in the past.
 Fair enough, nothing comes for free; making a bit of an effort for money builds character, or something.

 Let's get more ambitious, we can arrange our retirement with a big score of 1 million dollars (and when I say "our", I mean "my", since it's my plan, I'm just thinking out loud here).
 Rearranging the equations from the previous excursion to the past, we have:
 ```